azratul/live-share.nvim/README.md

 - **SSH**: You must have SSH installed on your system.
 This is required for tunneling with services like serveo.net or localhost.run.
 - **Tested Environments**: This plugin has been tested on **Linux** and **OpenBSD** distributions.
 It has not been tested or officially supported on **macOS** or **Windows**.

+### Important Note for localhost.run Users

+In some cases, for localhost.run to function correctly(at least, according to tests on **Ubuntu Studio 24.04**), you may need to use `nokey@localhost.run` instead of just `localhost.run`.
+This depends on the specific system configuration.

 ## Installation

 ### Using Packer